shironeko1337/auto-img/README.md

 - [ ] Fix visualize animation.
 - [x] Allow another format of focus to be defined  `focus="200,300"`, it's the coordinates of the focus center, and in that case, the focus area is the largest rectangle with the same w/h ratio of the image.
 - [x] Adjust the design to have codesandbox demo only for the easiest use case, for all other cases, use a full page
+- [ ] Implement attrValidation and add 2 unit tests
-- [ ] See if there are MDX plugin available to show highlighted code.
+- [ ] Examine unit tests
 - [ ] Not sure what's the best practice for wrapping a library, now both API singleton and Element type are wrapped in a namespace, how do we want to wrap the react and vue libraries?
+- [ ] Move centralizer playground to demo.
-- [ ] Find a way to move README files into the demo page with MDX format so that we once the playground is moved to demo page, we can call demo page done, all the things left is to finanlize the README files.
+- [ ] Find a way to render static README files in the demo.

 ```html
 <auto-img src="..." width="200" height="200" />